Notes from Religion and the Decline of Magic (1976)

 The power of witchcraft was exercised through "touch" or the

-"evil eye" which "fascinated", through a curse
+"evil eye" which "fascinated" and made one 'rapt', through a curse

 "forespoken".
 Technical aids were less common: wax images